TypeRocket/typerocket/README.md

 ## TypeRocket 2.0.0
 TypeRocket makes coding advanced WordPress themes a blast.
-Be good looking, do cool stuff and write less code.
+Be good looking and do cool stuff with write less code.

 http://typerocket.com